 In this tutorial, I’ll show you how to add the rain effect to your image in Adobe Photoshop CS6.
 Follow the steps below and watch the video tutorial to style your photos and images.

 We’ll start this tutorial with my image below.
 You can choose a photo of umbrellas, dancers, or just style your own pictures.

 Open your image/photo.

-Add a new layer to your image and fill it to black.
+Add a new layer to your image and fill it in black.

 Go to the Filter=>Noise=>Add Noise…

 In the Add Noise dialog box, set the Amount to 25%, tick the Gaussian option and the Monochromatic option.